God's Design for Your Body

 Questions to Reflect On

-• In what ways are you currently using your body to serve God?
+• How do you currently use your body to serve God?

-• Are there habits in your life that dishonor Him?
+• Are there any habits or behaviors that don't honor Him?

 “Do you not know that your bodies are temples of the Holy Spirit?”